Swatii-21/Saarthi-AI/README.md

 # SaarthiAI

-An offline multilingual AI emergency and awareness assistant designed for rural and low-literacy users.
+SaarthiAI is an offline, multilingual, voice-enabled emergency and awareness assistant designed especially for rural and low-literacy users.
+It provides step-by-step guidance, speech input, speech output, and a warm, friendly, accessible UI — all fully available without internet.

 ## Features